noah-schechter/docs/pages/docs/security-and-risk-model.md

 We welcome feedback and contributions to this risk model.
 Here are some areas that may warrant additional explanation:
 - The precise situations in which we would and would not honor legal requests
 - How we protect the integrity of our source code and CI pipelines
-- A precise list of Atlos’ vendors, and what access those vendors have
+- A precise list of Atlos’ vendors and what access those vendors have